murlsousa/todo-app/README.md

 > poetry run python -m pytest -rP

+You can also run the app:

+> poetry run python .\app.py

-You can also run the app and use curl (or postman) to access the endpoints:
+and use curl (or postman) to access the endpoints:

-poetry run python .\app.py

 ### Get all the tasks